X16Community/x16-smc-bootloader/README.md

 The bootloader is a separate program that is stored at the end of the flash memory (byte address 0x1e00-0x1fff).

-All addresses mentioned in thise document are byte addresses, unless otherwise specified.
+All addresses mentioned in this document are byte addresses, unless otherwise specified.

 # How the Bootloader Works